Evaluating Collective Behaviour of Hundreds of LLM Agents: Background

+\textbf{Welfare bounds:} $U$ is maximised when all players cooperate in every round, and minimised when all players defect in every round.

-This game is a collective action problem in which a disaster will occur unless sufficient provisions are made in advance.
-Each player decides whether to contribute a fixed amount to a fund.
+\paragraph{Collective Risk Dilemma.} This game is a collective action problem in which a disaster will occur unless sufficient provisions are made in advance.
+Each player decides whether to contribute a fixed amount to preventative efforts.
 If enough players contribute (meeting a threshold, $m$), the disaster is avoided and everyone receives a benefit $k$.
-Each player has an incentive to free-ride and shirk contributing while hoping others do.
+Each player has an incentive to free-ride and shirk contributing, hoping others contribute.